-Welcome to Finland, Estonia, Latvia
+Welcome to Finland, Sweden, Estonia and Latvia

 Finland, Sweden, Estonia and Latvia are neighbouring countries in the North of Europe and Scandinavia, on the shores of the Baltic Sea.
 Visiting all four countries in one trip is very easy for the following reasons: relatively short travelling distances between and within the countries due to their small size, no border formalities between countries since Finland, Sweden, Estonia and Latvia are all in the EU, and they have a similar climate.
 Finland, Estonia and Latvia also use the same currency and are in the same me zone.